sherif-omar111/I2C-DESIGN-AND-VERIFICATOIN-PROJECT/README.md

-# Design and Verification using UVM for Simple ALU
+# Design and Verification using UVM for I2C
 I2C (pronounced "I-squared-C" or "I-two-C") stands for Inter-Integrated Circuit.
 It is a serial communication protocol used to allow multiple devices (usually low-speed peripherals) to communicate with a microcontroller or processor using just two wires:

 🔌 I2C Lines: